 Oil paint straight from the tube has varying consistency so to get your paint to that nice buttery consistency that makes it workable, it may need to be thinned.
 Ideally you wouldn’t do this, as it’s better to avoid breaking the paint down at all but the reality is that paint comes out of each tube differently.

 To thin oils, some painters just use gum turps (also known as refined turps).
 This is quick and easy and tends to give a flat or dull finish to the paint.
 The main problem with using just turps is it can thin the paint out so much that the binder is unable to hold the pigment together, resulting in the paint surface breaking down over time.
 In fact that’s why it has a dull finish, the gloss surface has been broken down and absorbs more light.

-The recipe for the medium I use is in the proportions 1:2:5.
-That is, one part damar varnish, two parts stand oil and five parts refined turpentine.
+As mentioned above, the recipe for the medium I use is in the proportions 1:2:5.
+That is, one part damar mixing varnish, two parts stand oil and five parts refined turpentine.

 5 Parts - Gum Turpentine

 The turps is the obvious bit, it’s the volatile solvent, the stuff it’s all mixed in that evaporates off rapidly and leaves the other elements behind.
 Oil paint doesn’t dry as a result of this evaporation, it drys by a process of oxidation, so the turps is just there to get everything mixed up and flowing.

 If you’re working from lean to fat, as you should, then you can use this base recipe as the fat mix and pour some off and add more turps for your mid and lean mixes for use in earlier layers of painting.